antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 ## Machine Learning & Statistics

 The topics of Machine Learning (ML) and Statistics are too big to be described with more than an outline in this document.
+The curious or studious reader can check or read and re-run the notebooks [AAn2, AAn3, AAn4].

+Here are Raku packages for doing ML and Statistics:
 - Unsupervised learning
   - ["ML::Clustering"](https://raku.land/zef:antononcube/ML::Clustering)
   - ["ML::TriesWithFrequencies"](https://raku.land/zef:antononcube/ML::TriesWithFrequencies)